richardcsuwandi/chinese-calligraphy-classifier/README.md

 ## Model Building
 For the model, I use the ResNet-50 model architecture with the pre-trained weights on the [ImageNet](http://www.image-net.org/) dataset.
-To train the layers, I use the `fit_one_cycle` method based on the ‘1 cycle policy’, which basically changes the learning rate over time to achieve better results.
+To train the layers, I use the `fit_one_cycle` method based on the ‘[*1 cycle policy*](https://sgugger.github.io/the-1cycle-policy.html)', which basically changes the learning rate over time to achieve better results.

 ![Initial](https://github.com/richardcsuwandi/chinese-calligraphy-classifier/blob/master/images/initial.png?raw=true)